 “Wappalyzer is a browser extension that uncovers the technologies used on websites.
 It detects content management systems, eCommerce platforms, web servers, JavaScript frameworks, analytics tools and many more.”

-Once you have installed the Wappalyzer add-on on your browser, icons will display in your browser menu identifying which technologies are being used by the sites you are visiting …
+Once you have installed the Wappalyzer add-on on your web browser, icons will display in your browser allowing you to see which software is installed on the sites you visit …

-If the WordPress icon shows up on the browser menu (as shown in the screenshot above), then the site has been built with WordPress.
+If the WordPress icon displays on your browser menu (as shown in the screenshot above), then the site has been built with WordPress.

 SpyBar